vtomlin1/Portfolio/README.md

 f.title as "Film",
 c.name as "Genre",
 f.rating as "Rating",
+f.description as "Summary",
+f.rental_rate as "Price",
+f.rental_duration as "Days",
 /*Checks the stock of the store in Lethbridge, Canada*/ (SELECT COUNT(*) FROM inventory WHERE film_id = f.film_id AND store_id = 1) AS "Stock" FROM film f